History of Music Year One

 Everist, Mark with Thomas Forrest Kelly.
 Forthcoming.
 The Cambridge History of Medieval Music.
 Cambridge: Cambridge University Press.

-Everist, Mark. (ed.).
-2011.
-The Cambridge Companion to Medieval Music.
+Everist, Mark, and Thomas Forrest Kelly. (n. d.).
+The Cambridge History to Medieval Music.
 Cambridge: Cambridge University Press.

 McAlpine, Fiona.
 2004.
 “Beginnings and Endings: Defining the Mode in a Medieval Chant.”
-Studia Musicologica Academiae Scientiarum Hungaricae, 17th International Congress of the International Musicological Society IMS Study Group Cantus Planus, pp. 165-177.
+In Studia Musicologica Academiae Scientiarum Hungaricae, 17th International Congress of the International Musicological Society IMS Study Group Cantus Planus, 165-77.

 The Medieval period: